Correlation functions at the topological quantum phase transition in the S=1 XXZ chain with single-ion anisotropy: Introduction

 In this paper, we study the $S=1$ XXZ spin chain with single-ion anisotropy.
 The model Hamiltonian is given by

 where $\bm{S}_j=(S^x_j,S^y_j,S^z_j)$ is the $S=1$ spin operator on the $j$th site.
 We have set the overall energy scale, the exchange coupling, $J=1$, for simplicity.
 The ground-state phase diagram of the model (\ref{eq:Ham}) has a rich structure including the Haldane phase, large-$D$ phase, N\'{e}el phase, Ferromagnetic phase, and two types (XY1 and XY2) of Tomonaga-Luttinger liquid (TLL) phases in the two-dimensional parameter space $(\Delta, D)$ \cite{Schulz1986,dNijsR1989,ChenHS2003}.
 In particular, it has been shown \cite{Schulz1986,ChenHS2003} that the model exhibits the Gaussian quantum criticality along the boundary between the Haldane and large-$D$ phases.
+This phase transition is of considerable interest as it represents a transition between a symmetry-protected topological phase and a topologically trivial phase.
+Nevertheless, to the best of our knowledge, a comprehensive analysis of the critical behavior of correlation functions has not been reported, except for the study of the model with additional bond alternation \cite{EjimaYELOF2018}.
+This analysis is of fundamental importance for understanding the nature of the transition.